 Sec.
 20-280-25.
-Renewal of license and continuing professional education requirement
+Renewal and reinstatement of license and continuing professional education requirement

-(a) A license issued under chapter 389 of the general statutes shall be valid for a period of one year from January 1 to December 31.
-Each CPA and each public accountant who holds such a license shall annually apply for renewal of such license by December 31.
-An application for renewal which is filed electronically, postmarked or otherwise received after such December 31, but prior to February 1, shall be accepted as a late application for renewal.
-An application for renewal which is filed electronically, postmarked or otherwise received on or after such February 1 shall be rejected and the license shall lapse.
-As a condition precedent to renewal of such license, each applicant shall complete forty (40) hours of continuing professional education, complying with these regulations, during the period from July 1 through June 30, immediately preceding each such December 31, and shall report completion of such continuing education as required by these regulations by such December 31.
+(a) A license issued under chapter 389 of the Connecticut General Statutes shall be valid for a period of one year from January 1 to December 31.
+Each CPA and each public accountant who holds such a license shall annually apply electronically for renewal of such license and submit the fee prescribed under the applicable provision of chapter 389 of the Connecticut General Statutes by December 31.
+An application for renewal which is received after such December 31, but prior to February 1, shall be accepted as a late application for renewal.
+An application for renewal which is received on or after such February 1 shall be rejected and the license shall lapse.
+As a condition precedent to renewal of such license, each applicant shall complete forty (40) hours of continuing professional education in accordance with this section and section 20-280-26 of the Regulations of Connecticut State Agencies during the period from July 1 through June 30, immediately preceding each such December 31, and shall report completion of such continuing professional education as required by section 20-280-27 of the Regulations of Connecticut State Agencies by such December 31.